Hverfjall, Iceland is one of the best preserved circular volcanic craters in the world!

 - To tour the crater’s rim, it took me 1h30 at a slow pace taking lots of pictures

-- If you don’t want to tour it, the best views are at one fifth counterclockwise from the parking climb
+- If you don’t want to tour it, the best views are (in my opinion) at one fifth counterclockwise from the parking climb

 - Don’t go up when it is very windy